Telicent-io/telicent-core-charts/charts/telicent-core/charts/document-pipeline/README.md

 ### Java Parameters

-Contains Java configuration parameters to be used by the *Search* application
+Contains Java configuration parameters to be used by the *Content Indexer* application

 | Name                             | Description                     | Value                       |
 | -------------------------------- | ------------------------------- | --------------------------- |